Politics

 Skills for Study and Research

-A key theme in the first year is developing skills and techniques needed for successful undergraduate study to help ensure that you reach your full potential.
-In our weekly ‘Big Issues and Bright Ideas’ class, we address a key issue of the week, based on the topics covered in the course (above), and also give you important study advice, tips and support for assignments,
+A key theme in our first year is developing skills and techniques needed for successful undergraduate study to help ensure that you reach your full potential.
+In our weekly ‘Big Issues and Bright Ideas’ class, we address a key issue of the week, based on the topics covered in the course (above), and also give you important study advice, tips and support for assignments.

 Year Two